-The graduate secretary (Margaret Somers is temporarily performing this role) facilitates enrollment in classes under department control such as the first year algebra sequence MAS 5311-12, the first year analysis sequence MAA 5228-9 for mathematics graduate students, the special topics courses MAT 6932, and individual work in the form of MAT 6905, MAT 6910, MAT 7979, MAT 7980, and in EAP 5836 Academic Spoken English 2.
+The graduate secretary facilitates enrollment in classes under department control such as the first year algebra sequence MAS 5311-12, the first year analysis sequence MAA 5228-9 for mathematics graduate students, the special topics courses MAT 6932, and individual work in the form of MAT 6905, MAT 6910, MAT 7979, MAT 7980, and in EAP 5836 Academic Spoken English 2.
 For individual work, you are required to fill out a form and obtain written permission from the individual with whom you seek to work.
 The graduate secretary also arranges for the proposed work to by approved by the graduate coordinator.

-Each semester please review your hold screen in www.isis.ufl.edu for any holds on your record that will prevent registration.
+Each semester please review your hold screen in ONE.uf for any holds on your record that will prevent registration.
 Please register on time to avoid late fees.
-Registration and payment deadlines can be found at https://catalog.ufl.edu/ugrad/current/Pages/dates-and-deadlines.aspx.
+Registration and payment deadlines can be found at https://catalog.ufl.edu/UGRD/dates-deadlines/.
 Please pay your portion of the fees by the fee payment deadline even if your tuition waiver has not been processed in order to avoid late fees.
 Timely and appropriate registration is your responsibility.